Tmofokengo/Tmofokengo/README.md

 - 👋 Hi, I’m @Tmofokengo
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Front End Web Development
+- 🌱 I’m currently learning Software Engineering with ALX
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me teboho.mofokeng@hotmail.com